Loading...

 Most prescriptions use Distance PD.
-Near PD is typically 2-3mm smaller due to eye convergence.
+Near PD is usually smaller because your eyes converge for close work.

 Place a standard credit card on your forehead.
 This provides a reference scale for accurate measurement.